 Trees, plants, and shrubs are also covered under standard homeowners insurance.
 Generally you are covered for 5% of the insurance on the house—up to about $500 per item.
 Perils covered are theft, fire, lightning, explosion, vandalism, riot, and even falling aircraft.
 They are not covered for damage by wind or disease.

 The typical homeowners policy offers plenty of coverage for personal property, usually offering a limit equal to half of the amount reserved for the residence (ex. your home is covered for $150,000, so your contents and furnishings are covered for $75,000).
 While this is generous coverage, it doesn’t extend to all types of property for all causes of loss.
-Certain types of property, because of its high value and liquidity, is far more vulnerable to loss either easily destroyed, easily stolen or both.
+Certain types of property, because of its high value and liquidity, is far more vulnerable to loss.
+They can either be easily destroyed, easily stolen or both.
 For instance, an insurer protects your sofa right along with your fur coat for the same basic premium, but the two types of property don’t represent the same chance of loss.
 Recognizing this fact, insurers put more restrictions on the coverage provided by a basic policy.

 Theft Coverage Limitations